cybera/GithubIntroduction/README.md

 Note: this is not a comprehensive and exhaustive tutorial, but should be enough to get you started.

 # Prerequisites
-- Basic unix commands (ls, cd, mkdir, echo, cat)
+- Basic unix commands (ls, cd, mkdir, echo, cat) on terminals

 # Installing Git Locally:
 1. MacOS: `brew install git` or `https://sourceforge.net/projects/git-osx-installer/`